-The underlying conceptual framework for this study was based on the game theory.
-The game theorists strive to understand conflicts and cooperation in more complicated real-life situations to comprehend real competitive conditions (Smith, 1982).
-According to Osborne (2004), a game theory endeavors to help understand situations in which opposing decisionmakers interact.
+The underlying conceptual framework for this study was based on Game Theory.
+Game theorists strive to understand conflicts and cooperation in more complicated real-life situations to comprehend real competitive conditions (Smith, 1982).
+According to Osborne (2004), game theory endeavors to help understand situations in which opposing decision-makers interact.
 Generally, a game is a competitive activity in which players compete based on rules.
 Myerson (2013) described game theory's language as a game referring to any social situation which involves two or more individuals called players.
-In-game approach, two fundamental assumptions rely on game theorists who constitute players made of (a) rational and (b) intelligence.
+In-game approach, the game theorists highlight two fundamental assumptions that players are made up of (a) rational and (b) intelligence.
 The gamers also represent rational decision-makers if they make decisions in the consistent pursuance of their objectives.
 Building on judgment, the theory's fundamental results assume that each player aims to maximize the expected value of the payoff measured on a specific utility scale.
-This decision, according to Magnier-Watanabe Amoroso and (2012),identified eleven key-related variables which have been blended into nine: (1) perceived ease of gaming and risk; (2) attitude toward game; (3) facilitating conditions; (4) perceived value and usefulness; (5) perceived security and privacy; (6) social influence; (7) trust; (8) behavioral intention to game; (9) the attractiveness of alternatives.
-The idea is that a rational decisionmaker must make decisions based on maximizing the expected utility payoff (Von Neumann & Morgenstern, 1947) via favorable winning methods.
+This decision, according to Amoroso & Magnier-Watanabe (2012), identified eleven key-related variables which have been blended into nine: (1) perceived ease of gaming and risk; (2) attitude toward game; (3) facilitating conditions; (4) perceived value and usefulness; (5) perceived security and privacy; (6) social influence; (7) trust; (8) behavioral intention to game; (9) the attractiveness of alternatives.
+The idea is that a rational decision- maker must make decisions based on maximizing the expected utility payoff (Von Neumann & Morgenstern, 1947) via favorable winning methods.

-Based on Kolokoltsov and Malafeyev's (2020) affirmation, every human being strives to accomplish their essential goals at any stage while establishing permanent contact with others trying to achieve their purposes.
+Based on Kolokoltsov & Malafeyev's (2020) affirmation, every human being strives to accomplish their essential goals at any stage while establishing permanent contact with others trying to achieve their purposes.
 People sometimes attempt to outsmart an opponent and occasionally establish alliances with cronies with similar interests.
 The theory was constructed under the premise of committing no mistakes.
 An atom of a single error or negligence of any player would certainly favor its opponent.

 Similarly, bringing the concept down to a cybersecurity protection environment, flaws in any defensive mechanisms would favor the attacker who consistently searched for them.
 The framework illustrated that humans remain in a strict perpetual dichotomy in cyber warfare in which everyone strives to survive by winning over the other party.
-The game theory concept outlines three parties struggling in cyberspace: defenders or security experts, cybercriminals or intruders, and the target game zone comprising society, industries, government, and academia, which must be protected against cyberattacks.
+Game Theory concept outlines three parties struggling in cyberspace: defenders or security experts, cybercriminals or intruders, and the target game zone comprising society, industries, government, and academia, which must be protected against cyberattacks.